-Being bitten by a dog can be a very scary thing for anyone.
-After the initial shock, one of the most important things to do after you have been bitten is to be examined immediately by a physician.
+Being bitten by a dog is a very scary thing for anyone.
+Seeing a physician immediately after your dog attack is the most important thing to do.
 This is especially important if the wounds are serious.
-Most common areas for dog attacks include the nose, mouth, and parotid regions, which is why it is crucial to have a doctor examine you for any fractures around the eyes, nose, and jaw.
-Having a physician check for infections, especially if the dog is a stray, will better help your doctor determine the best course of treatment.
-If the dog is not a stray, it is very important to not only identify the owner, but to get as much information from the owner as possible.
+Most common areas for dog attacks include the nose, mouth, and parotid regions.
+This is why it is crucial to have a doctor examine you for any fractures around the eyes, nose, and jaw.
+Having a physician check for infections, especially if the dog is a stray will better help determine the best course of treatment.
+If the dog is not a stray, it is very important to identify the owner as well as get as much information from the owner as possible.

 Long lasting injuries can range from scaring, nerve damage, crush wounds and infections, to emotional trauma.
-Some dog attack victims have been known to suffer from post-traumatic stress disorder (PTSD) and have reported feeling depressed, nervous, or fearful after an attack.
+Some dog attack victims suffer from post-traumatic stress disorder (PTSD) and report feelings of depression, nervous, or fearful after an attack.

 Any dog is capable of an attack if they are feeling threatened, but certain breeds have a tendency to bite more than others.
-The CDC reported the approximately 50% of all dog bites are committed by Pit Bulls while other aggressive breeds that are prone to biting are as follows: German Shepherds, Rottweilers, Mastiffs, Akitas or Chows, Doberman Pinschers, and Bulldogs, to name a few.
+According to the CDC, Pit Bulls commit 50% of all dog bites.
+While other aggressive breeds prone to biting are as follows: